 - 2. Write a program in matlab to Read and display the image from file - 3.
 Write a function in matlab that will take a color image as input and will return a grayscale image. - 4.
 Write a program in MATLAB to plot line through 2 points - 5.
 Write a program to Display histogram of an image using MATLAB library function - 6.
 Write a program in Matlab that will take a grayscaleor an RGB image as input and will return a binary image as output - 7.
-Write a Matlab program to complement colors of a gray scale image of the late
+Write a Matlab program to complement colors of a gray scale image - 8.
+Write a Program to dilate an image - 9.
+Write a Program to perform erosion of an image - 10.
+Write a program in matlab to display the red, green and blue color planes of a color image